macmanes-lab/protocols/RNATagSeq_polyA_first.md

   - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off and discard the EtOH.
   - Repeat 80% EtOH wash, and let air dry for 3min
   - Elute off beads with 10 uL 1x low TE (10 mM Tris, 0.1M EDTA)
-  - QC test PCR amplification on Agilent DNA HS chip
+  - QC test PCR amplification on Tapestation (D1000 Tape)

   - **NOTE:** Based on test results change the cycle number, if necessary, and set up more reactions to provide enough material to send for sequencing.
 Library should have smooth profile 200-500nt long; visible single bands, or a “shoulder” of larger products, indicate PCR artefacts.